NaphtaliO/ShiftWizard/Project Report.md

 </details>

+## Abstract
+In this project we will explore the design and creation of an E-Rostering System.
+Optimising efficiency is important across all enterprises, in a typical restaurant labour costs can be at least 30% of revenue (Chegini, 2021).
+It is no surprise therefore, that there is a high level of interest as to how staffing is organised and how it can be used most effectively and efficiently without compromising a high standard of product / service.
+The project would involve building a frontend for the Employer and Employee, and a backend database that would store the different employee rosters and employee shifts.
+The hope is to create a system that will make organising employees similar for employers and make it easier for employees to independently manage and understand their work schedule.

 ## Introduction
 In today's fast-paced work environment, efficient rostering systems are essential for businesses to manage their staff and resources effectively.
 A rostering system is a tool that allows employers/organisation to create, manage, and assign shifts to their employees in an organized and streamlined manner as well as to track the hours employees work, assign employees to specific tasks or projects, and generate reports on employee hours and project completion.